PowerDNS/pdns/docs/backends/generic-odbc.rst

 .. warning::
-  When there is a more specific generic sql backend (like goracle or gmysql), it is highly recommended to use that backend instead!
+  When there is a more specific generic sql backend (like gmysql or gsqlite3), it is highly recommended to use that backend instead!

 Enabling the backend